 Baseline data collection took place in November and December of 2016-after initial enrollment but before contract signing.
 A public lottery assigned clusters of farmer groups to treatment in January 2017.
+Farmers in our sample typically planted their maize fields in February and March.
 Enumerator teams conducted input use surveys after the planting of the main season in 2017, from April through June.
 Enumerators collected fresh weight measurements between July-August 2017 and dry weight measurements between July-September 2017.
 Enumerators also conducted market surveys throughout the implementation of the project.
 They collected data on input prices from local agrovets and maize and other output prices in local markets between May and October 2017.

-&lt;sup>8Households received a bag and thermos with a total value below \$15 USD.
+$^{^{8}}$ Households received a bag and thermos with a total value below \$15 USD.
 These items were chosen because they are common in the study area and unlikely to have significant resale value.